jlevy/the-art-of-command-line/README.md

 - Use `nohup` or `disown` if you want a background process to keep running forever.

+- Know how long the system is running.
+Use `uptime` or `w` command and note the value in the third field of first row.
+That tells the current uptime of the system.

 - Check what processes are listening via `netstat -lntp` or `ss -plat` (for TCP; add `-u` for UDP).

 - See also `lsof` for open sockets and files.